cobrateam/django-htmlmin/README.rst

 * Report issues on `GitHub Issues
   <http://github.com/cobrateam/django-htmlmin/issues>`_

-Pull requests are very welcomed!
+Pull requests are very welcome!
 Make sure your patches are well tested.

 Running tests
 -------------

-If you are using a virtualenv, all you need is:
+If you are using a virtualenv, all you need to do is:

 ::